applicaster/zapp-player-plugin-brightcove/README.md

-# Brightcove Player
+# zapp-player-plugin-brightcove

-This repository contains the code for the Player Plugin for the Brightcove Native Media Player.
+This repository contains the code for the Player Plugin for the Brightcove Native Media Player (Android, iOS)

 ## Intro to Zapp Plugins